sunilkarki2018/OnlineStore_Server/README.md

 ## Architecture

    This project is developed following clean architecture.
-The architecture ensures system is more scalable for future enhancement and maintainability.
+It ensures system is more scalable for future enhancement and maintainability.
 It consist of
-   1. WebAPI Layer
+   * WebAPI Layer
-   2. Controller Layer
+   * Controller Layer
-   3. Business Layer
+   * Business Layer
-   4. Core Layer
+   * Core Layer

 ## ERD Diagram
    ![ERD Diagram](ERDDiagram.png)

 ## Features

-   1. Create, View, edit and delete Products.
+   * Create, View, edit and delete Products.
-   2. Create, View, edit and delete Product Lines.
+   * Create, View, edit and delete Product Lines.
-   2. Manage user and roles.
+   * Manage user and roles.
-   3. Authenticate and Authorize user
+   * Authenticate and Authorize user
-   3. Manage Orders and OrderItems.
+   * Manage Orders and OrderItems.
-   4. Manage Reviews.
+   * Manage Reviews.

 ## Functionalities

+   This application has 2 level role for system privelege.
+Their privelege levels are as follows
+   1. Admin
+      * Create,Delete,Update and Retrieve Products
+      * Create,Delete,Update and Retrieve Product Lines
+      * Create,Delete,Update and Retrieve Categories
+      * Delete,Update and Retrieve Orders
+      * Retrieve Reviews
+      * Create,Delete,Update and Retrieve Users

+   2. Customer
+      * Retrieve Products
+      * Retrieve Product Lines
+      * Retrieve Categories
+      * Create Orders
+      * Create and Retrieve Reviews
+      * Create and GetProfile of current User